 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The effort formed due to concerns over blue-green algae in Indiana and a general lack of understanding regarding the threat they actually pose.
-Algae are commonly found in Indiana lakes and streams without concern, however the concentrated presence of blue-green algae can be linked to some health effects and has prompted this project.
-Factors promoting algal growth can include sunlight, warm weather, low turbulence, and nutrient sources, such as phosphorus and nitrogen.
+Algae are commonly found in Indiana lakes and streams without concern, however the concentrated presence of blue-green algae can be linked to some adverse health effects.
+Factors promoting algal growth include sunlight, warm weather, low turbulence, and nutrient sources, such as phosphorus and nitrogen.
+Phosphorous is particularly important in fueling cyanobacteria growth.
 Often nutrient inputs come from nonpoint source pollution, but fortunately, there are many ways to reduce or stop nonpoint source pollution, many of which are simple things we can do right in our own backyards.

 Livestock, pets and wild animals can be poisoned by the toxins produced by some algal blooms.
 Small animals can ingest a toxic dose quickly.
 Dogs are particularly susceptible to blue-green algae poisoning because the scum can attach to their coats and be swallowed during self-cleaning.
 Clinical signs of blue green algae poisoning in animals include vomiting, diarrhea, decreased appetite, weakness, seizures and sudden death, especially in livestock.
 If you see a blue-green algae bloom in the water or where you visit, do not allow pets or livestock swim in or drink from areas where blooms are seen.
 If pets swim in scummy water, rinse them off with soap and water immediately to remove the toxin.
 Do not let them lick the algae off their fur.
 Direct livestock to water sources away from algal infected waters.
 If your animal shows any of the clinical signs listed above, contact your veterinarian immediately.